 Under normal satellite navigation operating conditions, positions derived from the data forwarded must be accurate to within 100 metres (2 × Distance Root Mean Squared; 2DRMS), i.e. 99 per cent of the positions must be within this range.

-The ALC and/or forwarding service provider must be able to support the ability for data to be sent to multiple independent destinations.

 CCPS shall ensure that VMS position reports are reported automatically by each of their vessels while operating in the Agreement Area:

 at least once every hour as provided for in paragraph 25 of CMM 2020/15 (Management of Demersal Stocks), and;